 There are three types of GVROs that may be issued in California:

-Temporary Emergency GVRO (form EPO-002): A Temporary Emergency GVRO is a type of order that only law enforcement officers can request.
+Emergency GVRO (form EPO-002): An emergency GVRO is a type of order that only law enforcement officers can request.
 This is available to officers when they encounter a person who poses “immediate and present danger of injury to self or others as a result of having a gun” and the requesting officer concludes that an emergency order is needed to effectively intervene.
 This emergency order is issued verbally by a judge (whom the officers may call 24 hours a day, seven days a week), is effective immediately, and expires after 21 days.
-The issuance of a Temporary Emergency Order does not preclude a law enforcement officer or family member from petitioning for a temporary GVRO.
+The issuance of an emergency Order does not preclude a law enforcement officer or family member from petitioning for a temporary GVRO.
 Because the emergency GVRO requires ‘immediate and present danger,’ it will be requested by law enforcement at the scene of the emergency and issued to the officer orally by the judge.
 The officer will then memorialize the order on form EPO-002.

-Ex Parte Gun Violence Restraining Order (form GV-110): Both law enforcement officers and immediate family members (defined above) of the subject of the petition may petition for a ex parte Gun Violence Restraining Order.
+Temporary Gun Violence Restraining Order (form GV-110): Both law enforcement officers and immediate family members (defined above) of the subject of the petition may petition for a temporary Gun Violence Restraining Order.
 The petitioner fills out paperwork that explains to a judge why the person may be dangerous.
-The judge may issue an ex parte GVRO when there is a “substantial likelihood” that the subject “poses a significant danger of harm to self or others in the near future by having access to a firearm.”
-Ex parte GVRO petitions are typically decided on the same day they are filed and may be in effect for up to 21 days.
+The judge may issue a temporary GVRO when there is a “substantial likelihood” that the subject “poses a significant danger of harm to self or others in the near future by having access to a firearm.”
+Temporary GVRO petitions are typically decided on the same day they are filed and may be in effect for up to 21 days.

 How do courts assess “dangerousness”?

 Judges make the decision whether or not to issue a GVRO.
 By law, they must consider several indicators of dangerousness: